safugl/embanded/README.md

 ## 4. Examples
 - Matlab example scripts are available [here](examples/matlab/).
 - Python scripts are available [here](examples/python/).

 A few additional examples are highlighted below.
+For the sake of transparency, we also illustrate the behavior of the EM-banded estimator in simulation scenarios developed by others (see section 4.2 and 4.3 below).

 ### 4.1.
 Simulation example with Python
 This example uses synthetic data.
 Several models are fit to the data using scikit-learn [6,7].
 The below figure shows the target weights (black) along with the estimated weights for each estimator.
 The top left panel shows estimate with EM-banded.
 The script is available [here](examples/python/example_sklearn_02.py).